About Art: 1 W Wilson State Office Building

 when putting up or taking down the art displays, and formatting and

 putting the information on the public internet site.
-It includes the
+The current Art

-Robbin Kirk, Melissa Kurer, Natalie Massey (Lead), Rita Prigioni
+Gleeson, Robbin Kirk, Natalie Massey (Lead), Jennifer Quale, Rita Prigioni

 How did the art display program get started?